marcelbeumer/gonotes/README.md

 Instead, it seems people often cast things to `interface{}` to write generic code, then using type switches or reflection to "recover" from that.
 Or, just not write generic code.

-## No optional functional parameters
+## No optional function parameters

 You could make multiple functions for different variants, or pass an options struct of sorts, but both are pretty annoying imo.